learn-co-curriculum/phase-1-sending-data-with-fetch-DELETE/README.md

 Our focus in this lesson will be learning how to send data using `fetch()`.

-## Introduce the JSON Server
+## Using JSON Server to Mimic a Backend Database

-To help us practice sending `fetch()` requests, this lab comes with a dependency called [`json-server`][json-server].
-The JSON Server allows us to start a fake RESTful API within our lab folder, giving us the ability to send both GET and POST requests and to persist and receive data.

-Install it by executing `npm install -g json-server`.
-(If this command errors out, you may need to run `sudo npm install -g json-server` instead; you will likely also need to provide your system password.)
-To start up JSON Server, run `json-server --watch db.json` in your terminal.
+Go ahead and start up JSON Server by running `json-server --watch db.json` in your terminal.

 Once the server is running, you'll see a list of available resource paths in the
 terminal: